PDF Metadata Forensics and Document Image Authentication

 Block-based methods divide the image into overlapping tiles (typically 16x16 or 32x32 pixels), compute a feature vector for each tile (DCT coefficients, PCA-reduced pixel values, or robust hash), and search for near-duplicate tile pairs.
 Because the copied region shares the same pixel statistics as its source, duplicate tile pairs stand out against the rest of the image.
 Keypoint-based methods (SIFT, SURF, ORB) extract local feature descriptors at interest points across the image and match descriptor pairs; post-filtering by geometric consistency (RANSAC) distinguishes true copy-move matches from false positives.
 Tools implementing these methods include PhotoForensics.com (browser-based, Krawetz), FotoForensics, and academic implementations in Matlab and Python used in research labs at UNISA (Italy), Stony Brook University (US), and the DFR Lab (Digital Forensic Research Laboratory, Atlantic Council, international).

-JPEG ghost analysis (Farid and Bravo, 2012) detects double-compressed regions.
+JPEG ghost analysis (Farid, 2009) detects double-compressed regions.
 When a JPEG patch from a source image is pasted into a target JPEG and the composite is saved, the pasted region has been compressed at two different quality levels: the source JPEG's compression level and the final save's compression level.
 Resaving the composite at a range of quality values and computing the pixel-level difference between each resaved version and the composite produces a ghost signal at the quality level matching the source image's original compression.
 The ghost appears as a region of anomalously low difference (the patch is "at home" at the source quality) against a background of higher difference (the rest of the image, compressed at a different original quality level).
 This technique is independent of ELA and provides a second channel of forensic signal that corroborates or contradicts the ELA finding.

 Lighting and shadow consistency analysis applies geometric photogrammetry rather than compression statistics.
 If a spliced element was photographed under a different light source geometry than the background scene, the direction and softness of cast shadows will be inconsistent.
 A 3D reconstruction of the light source position from the shadows cast by objects in the background can be compared with the light source implied by the shadows or specular highlights on the spliced element.
 Farid's group at Dartmouth (US) and the Intelligent Systems Group at the University of Amsterdam (Netherlands) have published extensively on shadow-geometry and specular-geometry inconsistency as manipulation indicators.